Mississippi Mermaid: Plot

 Louis Mahé, a wealthy tobacco plantation owner on the island of Réunion in the Indian Ocean, awaits the arrival of his bride-to-be, Julie Roussel, whom he has never met.
 They became acquainted through the personals column of a French newspaper and have been corresponding.
 At the Hotel Mascarin, he meets his business partner Jardine who accompanies him to pick up the ring.
-Louis drives to the dock to greet Julie, who is arriving on the steamer Mississipi (Note: Spelled with one "p" according to the French spelling of the river at the time) from Nouméa, the capital of New Caledonia.
+Louis drives to the dock to greet Julie, who is arriving on the steamer Mississi (Note: Spelled with one "p" according to the French spelling of the river at the time) from Nouméa, the capital of New Caledonia.
 When they meet, he is surprised by her beauty and does not recognize her, as she is not the woman in the photo that she had sent him.
 She explains that she sent the photo of a neighbor to ensure his sincerity.
 He confesses that he too has not told the complete truth, having hidden that he was wealthy.

 They quickly marry, and his adoration makes him overlook inconsistencies between her comments and her letters.
 He gives Julie access to his bank accounts and prints her image on the cigarette packs his company manufactures.
 After receiving an angry letter from Julie's sister, Berthe Roussel, demanding to know Julie's whereabouts, Louis returns home to find that Julie has gone with nearly 28 million francs, all but emptying his bank accounts.
-Soon afterwards, Berthe arrives and informs him that his wife was not Julie and that she saw her sister board the Mississipi.
+Soon afterwards, Berthe arrives and informs him that his wife was not Julie and that she saw her sister board the Mississi.
 They hire a private detective, Comolli, to track down the impostor.

 On a flight to Nice, France, Louis collapses from exhaustion.
 While recuperating in the Clinique Heurtebise sanitarium, he sees Julie's impostor on television, dancing at a nightclub in Antibes.
 He buys a gun and travels to Antibes where he breaks into her room at the Hotel Monorail, intent on killing her.
 When she returns and is confronted by Louis, she offers no resistance.
-Explaining that her real name is Marion Vergano, she tells him of her sordid past; of her years in prison and association with a heartless gangster, Richard, who was with her on the Mississipi.
+Explaining that her real name is Marion Vergano, she tells him of her sordid past; of her years in prison and association with a heartless gangster, Richard, who was with her on the Mississi.
 She recounts that when they met Julie Roussel and learned of her forthcoming marriage, Richard devised a plot to kill Julie and send Marion in her place to rob Louis.
 Afterwards, Richard forced her to go through with the robbery and then abandoned her.
 She tells Louis that she loves him, and Louis forgives her.